Adeebiqbal73/first1/README.md

 # first1
-this is my first git repository
+This is my first git repository. auther - Adeeb iqbal